Eyewa/eyewa-go-lib/metrics/README.md

 var metrics = NewCatalogConsumerMetrics()
 ```
-Then inject it where necesseray
+Then inject it where necessary
 ```go
 NewMiddleware(metrics)
 ```